xw-TAN/MyNoteProject/Edinburgh/ToeClearanceEstimation/README.md

 ![TraningResults](images/TrainResults_29Jul25.png)

 4. Both side of data were used, so the amount of dataset has doubled, results (the same configuration with above) are as follows:
+    Train RMSE = 4.0920 mm
+    Train R2 = 0.9460 mm
+    Train Bias = -0.20 mm
+    Train LoA = [-8.21 mm, 7.81 mm]
+    Validation RMSE = 6.2310 mm
+    Validation R2 = 0.8737 mm
+    Validation Bias = -0.25 mm
+    Validation LoA = [-12.45 mm, 11.96 mm]

 ## to latest